 Perfect conditions for farming

 The fertile, red soil and elevation provide the ideal environment for producing crops and raising cattle.

-The Tablelands are regarded as the tropical food bowl of Queensland.
-Produce grown today includes banana, sugar cane, corn/maise, avocados, strawberries, macadamia nuts and mangoes and citrus — much of the annual harvest exported to overseas markets.
+Today’s produce includes banana, sugar cane, corn/maise, avocados, strawberries, macadamia nuts, mangoes, and citrus — much of the annual harvest is exported to overseas markets.